carib/restuck/README.md

 ### Pathfinding

 This was a ton of fun to work on!
-As I said at the top, it's an A* algorithm using a binary heap priority queue to store and sort the nodes.
+As I said at the top, it's an A* algorithm using a binary heap priority queue to store and sort the grid cells.
 My early attempts were pretty funny, here's a personal favorite:

 ![Found it!](/assets_readme/v2_early_pathfinding-53.png)